vesuxyz/docs/docs/user-guides/claim-rewards.md

 1. Click the button showing your connected wallet in the top-right corner.
 This opens the side navigation with your open positions.
-Select the position you want to view.

 2. Check the **Rewards** section to see if you’ve earned any.
 STRK rewards are distributed weekly and become claimable every Friday (or anytime after).